-Keep these questions "on your radar".
-You may use this approach for evaluating any source of information.
+Keep these questions "on your radar" to help evaluate any source of information:

 How is the information that you have found relevant to your assignment?